MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/concepts-queries.md

 }
 ```

+What is included (i.e. how many results, starting offset, etc.) is controlled by the request parameters.
 For information about the format of the response, see the [Interpret method](reference-get-interpret.md).

 ## See also